Aif4thah/VulnerableLightApp/README.md

 ## 🔑 Write Up

-Become a project sponsor and gain access to all the solutions.
+* Become a project sponsor and gain access to all the solutions.
+* Or just buy me a coffee and get an unique Nuclei template (not for my students)

 ## 🏭 Context